The Top News & Research in your InboxSUBSCRIBE

 If you’re making use of Social Media to promote your event there’s a good chance you’re already using Twitter to some extent.
+Here are six methods to take your Tweeting to the next level.

 Twitter can be powerful at generating event sign ups or enquiries.
 I wanted to share with you some ingenious ways to give your Twitter efforts a little boost.